What is the Love of money?

 Introduction

-Meaning of the love of money
+The meaning of the love of money

-Greed – greed is a bad character and it refers to the intense and selfish desire for something.
-In real-life examples, people express greed for possessions, money, food, power, attention, etc. Today, our study is centered on one aspect of greed; that is, the greed for money.
+Greed – greed is a bad character, and it refers to the intense and selfish desire for something.
+In real-life examples, people express greed for possessions, money, food, power, attention, etc. Today, our study is centered on one aspect of greed, that is, the greed for money.
 Greed for money is what the Bible correctly calls the love of money.
+The love of money or love for money can be defined as an intense and selfish desire to get more money.
+And it is a bad character, just like its mother, greed.

-The love of money is a sin just like lust and it is common to all men, Christians and non-Christians alike.
+The love of money is a sin, just like lust, and it is common to all men, Christians and non-Christians alike.
 While lust is a strong sexual desire we have for the opposite sex, the love of money is a sort of strong desire we have for money.
+Lovers of money are those who are willing to do anything for money without considering the morality of it.
+Hence, they do not mind killing, stealing, embezzling, kidnapping, or bullying others with the intent of making money, and they do not feel any compunction for the wrong things they do.

-The love of money is a big problem in all spheres; in the family, the church, the community, and the nation.
-The love of money is not unique to unbelievers; some followers of Jesus Christ also fall prey to the love of money.
-In fact, one of the most hurtful acts of the love of money was committed in the life of Jesus when one of His disciples betrayed him for 30 silver pieces.
-And up to date, that act of betrayal has been reenacted over and over in the church.
-Also, the love of money is the drive behind numerous scandals – corruption, embezzlement, bribery, etc. in companies, communities, and the state.
+The love of money is the motivation behind numerous scandals – corruption, embezzlement, bribery, etc., in companies, communities, and the state.
 It is also the driving force behind many gruesome acts of murder, kidnapping, drug trade, arms trade, child trafficking, and more.
-In a bid to make more money, lovers of money would try out anything or would exploit any avenue regardless of its evil impact on the environment, and the life and welfare of others.
+In a bid to make more money, lovers of money would try out anything or exploit any avenue, regardless of its evil impact on the environment and the lives and welfare of others.

-All who love money are slaves of money; and slaves of money are, inevitably, living tools for the devil’s use.
-Since time immemorial, lovers of money have been manipulated by the devil, for the devil uses money as a bait to lure them to commit crimes that, ordinarily, they would not commit.
-All the time, after they are through with getting what they want, lovers of money leave behind destruction of the lives, welfare, and property of others.
-The family, the church, the community, and the state, would always feel the sting of the love of money because it is a bad character in people and it is always played out.
+The love of money is a big problem in all spheres.
+The family, the church, the community, and the state would always feel the sting of the love of money because it is a bad character in people, and it is always played out.
 This explains why crime and other unscrupulous practices have coexisted with mankind from time immemorial.

 Examples of the love of money in the Bible

-Consequence or dangers of loving money
+Consequences or dangers of loving money

 The Bible emphasizes that those Christians who are greedy for money and eager to become rich, of course, through dishonest means, fall into temptation and are entrapped in sin to their own destruction (1 Timothy 6:9).
 The love of money or greed for money makes a Christian a sure victim of the temptation of practicing sinful deeds that will ruin his relationship with God and make him apostatize.